 How did you get involved with HMH?

-I emailed Bryan from a post he made on Facebook.
-We talked and discussed both of our needs and wants.
+I emailed Bryan about a post he made on Facebook.
+We talked and discussed both our needs and wants.
 He had a need and I had a want.
 He trusted me and I went all in because I believed in the dream and the mission.
 Butora is the David and Goliath story that I always wanted to be part of.
-Then a box shoes showed up on my front porch from Korea.
+Then a box of shoes showed up on my front porch from Korea.
 And the story begins.
-Right place, right time and the quest for the next greatest thing.
-I was tired of being a paramedic and this fell in my lap.
+Right place, right time, and the quest for the next greatest thing.
+I was tired of being a paramedic, and this fell in my lap.
 Whenever a door closes a window opens.
 You just have to know what makes you happy and pursue it.
 I love climbing it makes me happy. and I know a good product when I see it and I tested it and I loved it.

 How has climbing benefited the rest of your life?

 When you start to climb you meet people, travel to new places, learn about adventure, feel alive, feel fear and excitement, feel failure and defeat.
 The best part is getting to give that experience back to someone else.
-What’s a better feeling than looking up at a piece of rock? racking up your gear, using your experience, training, and judgment to climb up, high fiving your buddy and then rapping off with a huge smile.
+What’s a better feeling than looking up at a piece of rock? racking up your gear, using your experience, training, and judgment to climb up, high-fiving your buddy, and then rapping off with a huge smile.
 That’s a good day.
-A day that only few people in the world can understand.
+A day that only a few people in the world can understand.
 The icing on the cake is to share that with a new person that has yet to experience it.

 What is a story from the road that you have that you think could drag a person away from their cubicle to join you?